rmetzler/bliki/wiki/ethics/lg-smart-tv.md

 ## Icing on the cake

-The TV's settings menu contains an item entitled "Collection of watching info" which can be turned to "On" (the default, even if the customer rejects the end-user license agreement on the television and disables the "intelligent" features) or "Off".
+The TV's settings menu contains an item entitled “Collection of watching info” which can be turned to “On” (the default, even if the customer rejects the end-user license agreement on the television and disables the “intelligent” features) or “Off.”
 It would be reasonable to expect that this option would stop the TV from communicating viewing habits to the internet;
 however, the setting appears to do very little.
 The article shows packet captures of the TV submitting viewing information to LG with the setting in